ibm-cloud-docs/vpc/ha-dr.md

 {{site.data.keyword.vpc_short}} is offered in Dallas, Toronto, Frankfurt, London, Madrid, Tokyo, Osaka, Sydney, Washington DC, and São Paulo.
 Each location has three different zones for redundancy.
 {: shortdesc}

-See [ensure zero downtime](/docs/overview?topic=overview-zero-downtime#zero-downtime) to learn more about the high availability and disaster recovery standards in {{site.data.keyword.cloud_notm}}.
+See [ensure zero downtime](/docs/resiliency?topic=resiliency-ha-redundancy#zero-downtime) to learn more about the high availability and disaster recovery standards in {{site.data.keyword.cloud_notm}}.
 For more information about high availability and disaster recovery for {{site.data.keyword.vpc_short}}, see [Your responsibilities by using Virtual Private Cloud](/docs/vpc?topic=vpc-responsibilities-vpc).
 You can also find information about [Service Level Agreements](/docs/overview?topic=overview-slas).

-For examples of deploying a highly available web application, see [Building a highly available 3-tier web application in VPC](/docs/ha-infrastructure?topic=ha-infrastructure-ha-3-tier).
+For an example of deploying a highly available web application, see [Web app multi-zone resiliency](/docs/pattern-vpc-vsi-multizone-resiliency?topic=pattern-vpc-vsi-multizone-resiliency-overview).

 For more information about how you can use Veeam software to back up your storage data on a virtual server instance, see [About Veeam](/docs/vpc?topic=vpc-about-veeam).